-Applicants intending to enroll at AIIAS for study on the campus, online or at a distance learning center (DLC) should contact the Admissions and Records Office.
-Do note that the starting dates for most degree programs are at very specific times in the year only.
+Applicants intending to enroll at AlIAS for study on the campus, online or at Extension Sites should contact the Admissions and Records Office.
+The starting dates for most degree programs are at very specific times in the year only.
 For on-campus study, it is best to apply at least 2 months before commencement of the program.
 This time period is needed to ensure that all necessary documents can be obtained and sent to the Admissions and Records Office for processing.
 Only then can the appropriate committees determine the student's admission status.
-Applicants planning to study for the first time either at a DLC or online should send application materials at least 3 months in advance.
-(See the sections on Cohorts and Distance Learning Centers and Online Learning).
+Applicants planning to study for the first time either at the Extension Site or online should send application materials at least 3 months in advance.
+(See the sections on Cohorts and Extension Sites, p.
+61, and Online Learning, p.
+66).

-The deadline for accepting students for study at AIIAS campus is one month before registration (see the Academic Calendar for specific dates).
+The deadline for accepting students for study at AIIAS campus is one month before registration (see the Academic Calendar, p.
+272, for specific dates).
 Students are discouraged from arriving on campus without obtaining prior acceptance from the Admissions and Records Office.
-After this deadline, a student wishing to enroll on short notice may request express admissions service for the application.
-If AIIAS accepts this request, an extra expediting fee equal to the regular application fee will be charged (see Financial Information).
+After this deadline, a student wishing to enroll on short notice may request an express admissions service for the application.
+If AIIAS accepts this request, an extra expediting fee equal to the regular application fee will be charged (see Financial Information, p.
+55).